AWS ElastiCache vs MemoryDB: Which One Do You Actually Need?

 Page cacheElastiCacheCan re‑render if lost

-Shopping cart (no DB backup)MemoryDBUser data must not be lost
+Shopping cart (no DB backup)MemoryDBUser data, can’t lose

 Pub/Sub messagingDependsIf message loss = money loss → MemoryDB

-• ElastiCache: Fast, cheap, ideal for caching and rate limiting where data loss is acceptable.
+• ElastiCache: Fast, cheap, ephemeral.
+Perfect for caching and rate limiting.

-• MemoryDB: Durable, more expensive, for cases where Redis is the primary data store.
+• MemoryDB: Durable, more expensive.
+Ideal when Redis is your primary database.

 Don’t overthink it.
-If you can regenerate the data, go with ElastiCache.
+If you can regenerate the data, use ElastiCache.

 Back to Blog